Shivamshukla14/DSAI_BDT_PART-I/README.md

 # DSAI_BDT_PART-I
-All the Practicals of Big Data
+This repository is a journal which contains all the Practicals of Big Data for Sem II